The Detected Stochastic Gravitational Waves and Subsolar-Mass Primordial Black Holes: Conclusion and Discussion

-Our results are consistent with those in Ref.~\cite{NANOGrav:2023hvm} because we basically use the same equations and take similar values of the parameters as in the reference.
-However, as mentioned in Ref.~\cite{Franciolini:2023pbf}, our results and those in Ref.~\cite{NANOGrav:2023hvm} on the PBH abundance are different from those in Ref.~\cite{Franciolini:2023pbf}, in which they show that PBHs are overproduced if we do not take into account the non-Gaussianity that decreases the PBH abundance with the amplitude of the induced GWs fixed.\footnote{ The possibility of the PBH overproduction was also discussed with the IPTA Data Release 2 and the NANOGrav 12.5-year datasets in Ref.~\cite{Dandoy:2023jot}. } Although we do not take into account the non-Gaussianity that decreases the PBH abundance, we have still found that PBHs are not overproduced.
-The main discrepancy comes from the difference in the window function and/or the threshold value, $\delta_c$, as mentioned in Ref.~\cite{Franciolini:2023pbf}.
+Our results are consistent with those in Ref.~\cite{NANOGrav:2023hvm}, because we basically use the same equations and take similar values of the parameters as in the reference.
+However, as mentioned in Ref.~\cite{Franciolini:2023pbf}, our results and those in Ref.~\cite{NANOGrav:2023hvm} on the PBH abundance are different from those in Ref.~\cite{Franciolini:2023pbf}.
+The calculation in Ref.~\cite{Franciolini:2023pbf} shows that PBHs are overproduced if we do not take into account the non-Gaussianity that decreases the PBH abundance with the amplitude of the induced GWs fixed.\footnote{ The possibility of the PBH overproduction was also discussed with the IPTA Data Release 2 and the NANOGrav 12.5-year datasets in Ref.~\cite{Dandoy:2023jot}. } On the other hand, our calculation has shown that the PBH overproduction can be avoided even if the non-Gaussianity effects are neglected, as in Ref.~\cite{NANOGrav:2023hvm}.
+The main discrepancy comes from the difference in the window function and/or the threshold value $\delta_c$, as mentioned in Ref.~\cite{Franciolini:2023pbf}.
 Our results show that whether the recent detection of the stochastic GWs is associated with PBHs or not significantly depends on the uncertainties on the choice of window function and/or $\delta_c$.
+From the rough relation given by Eq.~\eqref{eq:f(M)_approximate_formula}, we can see their uncertainties exponentially affect the PBH abundance, where $\nu$ in it depends on the choice of the window function.

 One of the reasons why we focus on the delta function curvature spectrum in this paper even though it is unrealistic is the $f^2$ scaling suggested by Fig.~1 (b) of the NANOGrav paper~\cite{NANOGrav:2023gor} as discussed above.
-It is tempting to argue that naively combining the new data (\texttt{DR2new}) analysis and the full data (\texttt{DR2full}) analysis in Fig.~1 of EPTA/InPTA paper~\cite{Antoniadis:2023ott}, $\gamma \approx 3$ would be obtained.
-However, one should be careful about the combination of data sets in mild tension.
+It is tempting to argue that naively combining the new data (\texttt{DR2new}) analysis and the full data (\texttt{DR2full}) analysis in Fig.~1 of the EPTA/InPTA paper~\cite{EPTA:2023fyk}, $\gamma \approx 3$ would be obtained.
+However, one should be careful about the combination of datasets in mild tension.
 It will be interesting to discuss how well the narrow peak PBH scenarios can also explain the data of other PTA collaborations.
 We will leave such comprehensive analyses for future work.

 \acknowledgments

 K.I.~and T.T.~thank Satoshi Shirai for stimulating discussions.
 K.I.~was supported by the Kavli Institute for Cosmological Physics at the University of Chicago through an endowment from the Kavli Foundation and its founder Fred Kavli.
 The work of T.T.~was supported by IBS under the project code, IBS-R018-D1.
 The work of K.K. was in part supported by MEXT KAKENHI Grant Number JP22H05270.